openshift/ci-docs/content/en/docs/how-tos/creating-a-pipeline.md

 - When you want to ensure all relevant tests run automatically

 {{< alert title="Warning" color="warning" >}}
+Automatic Mode limitation: If a PR is abandoned with failing tests and the user returns to it later without pushing a new HEAD, the pipeline controller may not automatically start the second stage.
+This is because jobs are analyzed on the cluster rather than queried from GitHub, in order to conserve API tokens for more important operations.
+Jobs on cluster have limited lifespan.
+If this happens, you can manually trigger the pipeline by issuing the `/pipeline required` command.
+{{< /alert >}}

+{{< alert title="Warning" color="warning" >}}
 If you manually trigger any second-stage test before the automatic trigger occurs, the controller will detect this and inform you that the pipeline is now under manual control.
 You will need to use `/pipeline required` to trigger the remaining tests manually until the PR HEAD changes.
 {{< /alert >}}